rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 - If there is any discrepancy between the repository contents and Rancher, you should refresh the cluster repository as a first resort.
 If the discrepancy persists, delete the OCI-based Helm chart repository from Rancher and add it again.
 Deleting the repository won't delete any Helm charts that are already installed.

 - Apps installed through OCI-based Helm chart repositories are subject to a known issue with how Rancher displays upgradeable version information.
-See the [Limitations](./helm-charts-in-rancher.md#limitations) section of **Helm Charts and Apps** for more deatils.
+See the [Limitations](./helm-charts-in-rancher.md#limitations) section of **Helm Charts and Apps** for more details.